 Before enacting the Negotiable Instrument Act, 1881, the English Bill of Exchange Act and laws relating to promissory Notes were in force.

-The Negotiable Instrument Act, 1881 was passed based on a Bill drafted by the Law Commission Act,1866, based on the Principles of English law.
+The Negotiable Instrument Act, 1881 was passed based on a bill drafted by the Law Commission Act,1866, based on the Principles of English law.

-FEATURES OF NEGOTIABLE INSTRUMENTS
+FEATURES OF NIs

 - Easily transferable: Negotiable Instruments are freely and easily transferable without any formalities by delivery or by endorsement.